BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 ### Another Way to Change the Culture
 <p>
-    Public intellectuals can change the culture, but can you meaningfully change the cultures that meaningfully affect you?
+    Public intellectuals can change the culture, but can you meaningfully change your culture?
     In your lifetime?
-    Cultural change is often gradual.
-Glacial, even.
+    Cultural change is often glacial.
 </p>

 <p>